appinha/42cursus/README.md

 # 42cursus

-This repository contains coding developed at the 42saopaulo's cursus - begin date: 20/jan/2020.
+This repository contains coding developed at the 42saopaulo's cursus.
+Begin date: 20/jan/2020.

 ## About 42